 15th EASA Biennial Conference

 Staying, Moving, Settling was the theme of the 15th EASA biennial conference which was hosted by Stockholm University, in the picturesque Swedish capital situated between the Baltic Sea and Lake Mälaren.
-Please join us for four days of panels, labs, plenary discussions and more from 14 to 17 August.
+The conference comprised four days of panels, labs, plenary discussions and more from 14 to 17 August 2018.